programmiri/work-with-me/README.md

 ## 💁‍♀️ What is important to me in my next job

 ### 🧑‍🤝‍🧑 I care about people
-- I want to work in a fixed team for a longer period in order to have time to build connections, find good ways to communicate and work together and build empathy for each other.
+- I want to work in a fixed team for a longer period in order to build connections, find good ways to communicate and work together and build empathy for each other.
 In my experience, this makes people in a team productive–and happy.
 - I want to work in a place that consciously gives explicit room to enable people to build this kind of connection and that values the time that is spent on team building and improvement.
 - I prefer working in a cross-functional team.
 Collaborating with everybody and every role in my team is important to me.